Maximising value: Dubai’s approach to world-class summer experiences

 The sheer volume and scale of value-for-quality driven propositions across the city this summer is a clear indication that affordability and accessibility is key to driving economic activity, attracting diverse demographics, and enhancing the city’s already-strong destination appeal as one of the best cities to live, visit, and stay in.

-Suhaila Ghubash concludes: “DSS 2024 is all about inclusivity and affordability.
+Suhaila Ghubash concluded, “DSS 2024 is all about inclusivity and affordability.
 We are dedicated to providing experiences that everyone can enjoy, ensuring that summer in Dubai is both exciting and accessible.”